brooksco/pw-house/wordpress/wp-content/plugins/responsive-lightbox/readme.txt

 == Upgrade Notice ==

-= 1.0.4 =
+= 1.4.4
-Fix: Changed regex for links to attachment pages, thanks to Darwin
+* Fix: Prevent unintentional scroll to the top when pressing the "enter" key in the opened swipebox, thanks to Arno Welzel